If you a first-time homebuyer, there are many loan programs available to you. This post…

 2. Thinking You Don’t Have Enough for the Down Payment

 Many “could be” First Time Home buyers hold off in applying for a mortgage, wasting thousands of dollars by continuing to pay rent when they could be financing their own home.
-It’s reasonable to be hesitant if you feel unprepared but think again if you’re worried about the customary 20% down payment.
+It’s reasonable to be hesitant if you feel unprepared but think again if you’re worried about saving for the customary 20% down payment.

 Most FTHBs can qualify for a mortgage that doesn’t have the typical 20% down payment of a mortgage.
 As long as you pay private mortgage insurance (PMI) to safeguard the lender’s investment, you are eligible to qualify for a Conventional loan or FHA loan and put as little as a 3.0 to 3.5 down payment on the home of your dreams.
 Assuming you have an acceptable debt-to-income ratio that meets the programs guidelines.